 The client opens above the notification area and is easy to use, by default connecting to the fastest available endpoint, but with the option of selecting from one of the VPN’s list of 18 endpoint countries.
 Although Kaspersky says more endpoints are available to paying users, the same range of countries was available in both free and registered modes during our tests.

-Secure Connection uses the OpenVPN protocol, but only allows you to connect to it from Windows, macOS, Android and iOS devices.
+Secure Connection uses the OpenVPN protocol, but only allows you to connect using Windows, macOS, Android and iOS devices.
 No clients or connection instructions are provided for any other platforms.

 Kaspersky Secure Connection – Performance

 Kaspersky Secure Connection remains one of the fastest VPN services we’ve ever reviewed, and is particularly quick on US endpoints.

 From its UK endpoint that peaked at 9.32MB/sec (74.56Mbps) via HTTP and 9.77MB/sec (78.16Mbps) via FTP.
 In the Netherlands, we got 9.5MB/sec (76Mbps) and 9.37MB/sec (74.96Mbps) respectively for HTTP and FTP.
 And its US VPN connection noticeably improved our non-VPN’d connection speed with 9.8MB/sec (78.4Mbit/sec) downloads over HTTP and 9.57MB/sec (76.56Mbps) over FTP.

 For downloading files and rich web browsing, Secure Connection couldn’t be better, and in particular, users with fast internet connections will benefit.
 The only downside is that BBC iPlayer, All 4 and US Netflix all detected that we weren’t really in their respective countries.
 Only lenient Shudder and Crunchyroll’s US services allowed us access.